 Part of your responsibility while in bankruptcy is keeping your trustee informed of your income.
 You will be obligated to submit income statements on a regular basis so that your income can be tracked.
 If you earn over a certain amount, you may have to pay surplus income.

 The government establishes limits on how much bankrupt consumers are allowed to earn before they are charged surplus income.
 These limits are based on household size, so the more children are in a household, the higher the limit will be.
 That’s because the government wants to ensure that families are still able to maintain their lifestyle and pay their associated expenses, particularly childcare.

-When you file for bankruptcy, you will need to surrender many of your assets.
+When you file for bankruptcy, you may need to surrender many of your assets.
 While you may be able to keep some assets, you may still be required to give up a certain amount of equity in more valuable assets, such as your car or home.

-Although you will lose many of your assets, there are certain exceptions depending on where you live in the country.
 Every province in Canada has its own set of rules regarding the assets that must be given up when someone files for bankruptcy.
 You will need to check with your specific province’s guidelines to find out what you can keep and what will have to be given up.

 When it comes to bankruptcy, taxes work a bit differently.
 Your licensed insolvency trustee will provide you with any pertinent details that are applicable to you.
 For instance, any tax refunds or HST credits that you would typically get while bankrupt will go to your bankrupt estate.

 If you happen to come upon a lump sum of money, whether by winning the lottery, receiving an inheritance, or winning a court settlement, you will probably lose that money too.
 Such loss of money could be considered some form of bankruptcy payment.

 Final Thoughts On How Much Does It Cost To File Bankruptcy?